 - 1/2 cup chopped green onions

-- 1 -2 tablespoons chipotle chiles in adobo sauce, chopped
+- 1 - 2 tablespoons chipotle chiles in adobo sauce chopped (or chipotle chile powder to taste)

 - 1/4 cup fresh lime juice